Transia-RnD/thehub/README.md

 The Hub is a central location to hold sidechain builds and validation files.
 Each sidechain/amendment has its own directory inside the hub.

-> The reason the hub exists is because we need to run tests in a standalone enviroment for each ammendment.
+> The reason the hub exists is because we need to run tests in a standalone environment for each amendment.

 ## Create new ammendment or sidechain in the hub